 - Iowa inheritance tax.
 This tax may apply, depending on who is the beneficiary of your estate.
 The rate of tax the beneficiary pays will depend on their family relationship to you (e.g., direct relatives will pay a lower tax rate than friends).
 Charities as beneficiaries are exempt from Iowa inheritance tax as well as spouses, children and parents.
 The Iowa inheritance tax will phase out over the next few years and will be completely eliminated by January 1, 2025.

 - Income tax on traditional IRAs and 401(k) plans (not Roth IRAs).
 Retirement plans are heavily taxed.
 Typically, 100% of the account you leave to family or friends is taxed as income to them.
 If a charity is named as a beneficiary, however, it can receive the IRA free of all taxesâ€”making IRAs the smartest asset to use for charitable gifts from your estate.

 - Federal estate tax.
-Currently this tax for 2021 only applies to estates worth more than $11.7 million, so not many estates have to pay this tax.
-However, under the Biden administration there are proposals to lower the threshold so that many more families may be paying federal estate tax in the future.
+Currently this tax for 2022 only applies to estates worth more than $12.06 million, so not many estates have to pay this tax.

-If you have your own questions about these topics or any others related to estate planning, make an appointment to meet with Johni on April 22nd or May 20th.
+If you have your own questions about these topics or any others related to estate planning, make an appointment to meet with Johni on one of the dates listed above.